-According to New York Vehicle and Traffic Law § 1193, the penalties for a third-time DWI and a third-time DWAI differ substantially.
+According to New York Vehicle and Traffic Law § 1193, the penalties for a third DWI and a third DWAI differ substantially.
 The look-back period for a third DWAI offense is ten years.
 As a result, if someone has two or more prior convictions for DWAI, they can face a misdemeanor charge that carries the potential for a fine ranging from $750 to $1,500, up to 180 days in jail, or both.
 If one or more of the prior offenses was a DWI or other related crime, however, the charge becomes a felony.

-Additionally, someone can receive a period of probation or conditional discharge that requires them to install and maintain an ignition interlock device for at least 12 months.
+After receiving multiple drunk driving offenses, a person may have to go through a period of probation or conditional discharge that requires them to install and maintain an ignition interlock device for at least 12 months.
 Their license may also be revoked for at least one year.
 Aside from the fines, a person also could be assessed mandatory conviction surcharges and crime victim assistance fees.

 In addition to the sanctions established by state statute, the New York State Department of Motor Vehicles (DMV) has adopted a three strikes rule when it comes to DWI.
 Any combination of alcohol or drug-related driving offenses within the last 25 years will make someone ineligible to regain their licenses for an additional five years and in some cases, permanently.

 The implications of a felony DWI conviction are harsh.
 A person may lose some of their civil rights, such as the right to possess firearms and be ineligible for some jobs and professional licenses.
 They also may be unable to pursue some specific careers and have difficulties finding housing.
 Because the consequences of a third DWI offense are serious, it is crucial to work with a Rockland County lawyer when facing these charges.